admc/wd/README.md

 ### Starting the promise chain

-The `browser` and `element` object are not themselves promises (cause that would lead to chaos), if you need to start the chain straight form the browser, you may use:
+The `browser` and `element` object are not themselves promises (cause that would lead to chaos).
+If you need to start the chain straight from the browser, you may use:

 - `browser.chain()`
 - `browser.noop()`